 Especially in times of political turmoil, governments may look to the assets of wealthy families as a source of revenue.
 In this panel, we will discuss how to protect such assets from governmental claims, taking into consideration the use of bilateral investment treaties, trusts, different types of assets and other such strategies.

-Our panel of expert practitioners will review the benefits of carrying our regular and extensive reviews of trust and foundations structures including:
+Our panel of expert practitioners will review the benefits of carrying our regular and extensive reviews of trust and foundations structures including: are the structures in compliance with current requirement for the beneficiaries' place of tax residency; are they in line with current family businesses; are there any USA beneficiaries; and have necessary tax filings been made?

 This panel with discuss important judicial rulingsin their respective countries including lessons to be learned from these in structuring for LatAm families.